 For providers to be able to continue delivering high-quality patient care through telehealth and other virtual services, they need adequate reimbursement for the substantial upfront and ongoing costs of establishing and maintaining their virtual infrastructure, including secure platforms, licenses, IT support, scheduling, patient education and clinician training.
-Without adequate reimbursement of these costs, providers may be forced to decrease their telehealth offerings..
+Without adequate reimbursement of these costs, providers may be forced to decrease their telehealth offerings.
 Adequate reimbursement for virtual services also is key to ensuring providers have the means to invest in HIPAA-compliant technologies and to deliver these services with high quality of care.
 We urge Congress to work in conjunction with CMS to ensure the ability of providers to deliver high-quality care and improved patient outcomes.

-EXPANDING THE TYPES OF PROVIDERS ELIGIBLE TO DELIVER TELEHEALTH
+EXPANDING THE TYPES OF PROVIDERS ELIGIBLE TO DELIVER TELEHEALTH patients and providers.

-The COVID-19 pandemic has had an unprecedented impact on the front line workers who have tirelessly provided care during this crisis.
-Policies that increase the types of health care facilities and providers that can offer telehealth care will benefit both patients and providers.
 Medicare provides reimbursement to both an originating and distant site for telehealth services.
 The originating site is the location of the patient receiving the telehealth service, while the distant site is the location of the health care provider providing the telehealth service.
-Specifically, the AHA supports allowing Rural Health Clinics and Federally Qualified Health Centers to serve as distant sites, so that these facilities may use the providers at their own sites to offer care to patients, ensuring patients remain connected to their primary providers.
-The AHA also supports expanding the types of providers that can deliver and bill for telehealth services to include, among others, physical therapists, occupational therapists and speechlanguage pathologists.
+Specifically, the AHA supports allowing rural health clinics (RHCs) and federally qualified health centers (FQHCs) to serve as distant sites, so that these facilities may use the providers at their own sites to offer care to patients, ensuring patients remain connected to their primary providers.
+AHA supports allowing critical access hospitals the same ability to offer and bill for telehealth services.
+The AHA also supports expanding the types of providers that can deliver and bill for telehealth services to include, among others, physical therapists, occupational therapists and speech-language pathologists.